Service Line Coverage: Protect Your Water & Sewer Lines

 • Covers multiple utility types: water, sewer, gas, electrical, and cable

-• Often includes landscaping restoration after dig work
+• Often includes landscaping restoration and additional living expenses

 Cons